AudiusProject/audius-docker-compose/ADVANCED_SETUP.md

 The full list of variables and explanations can be found on the wiki [here](https://github.com/AudiusProject/audius-protocol/wiki/Content-Node:-Configuration-Details#required-environment-variables).
 Generally node operators will not need to modify any other environment variables

 ##### External Creator Node Postgres
-If you set a external Postgres url during setup you can skip this section.
+If you set an external Postgres url during setup you can skip this section.

 If you did not set an external Postgres url during setup and you want to add one now, replace the db url by running:
 ```sh